REANA-Client¶

 Show all workflows including deleted ones.

-Print out extra information: workflow id, user id, disk usage.
+Print out extra information: workflow id, user id, disk usage, progress, duration.

 Show disk size in human readable format.